MFL - Spanish

 The children’s work is documented in a Spanish book which stays with them throughout the whole of KS2.After each unit, the children are assessed and are graded in accordance with age related expectations.

 Our MFL curriculum develops a sound knowledge of basic grammar and vocabulary which acts as a building block to a more secure understanding of the language at KS3.
 The units are designed to provide the children with the necessary skills to make a successful transition into High School.
-We hope that the learning of Spanish at St Jude’s will inspire our young learners to investigate other languages and cultures in the wider world.

 Spanish Progression at St. Jude's